camptocamp/docker-qgis-server/README.md

 * MAX_PROCESSES: The maximum number of fcgi processes to keep (defaults to 5)
 * QGIS_CATCH_SEGV: Set to "1" if you want stacktraces in the logs in case of segmentation faults.

+Fonts present in the `/etc/qgisserver/fonts` directory will be installed and thus usable by QGIS.

 ## Running the client

 If you want to edit a project file, you can run the client with the following command: